-In 2009 and 2010, the Company, through ERI, acquired a 100% interest in 10 properties totalling over 3,840 acres in the Rattlesnake Hills area of Wyoming.
-During the quarter, the Company reduced its holding to six properties, allowing the peripheral state leases to lapse.
+The Company, through ERI, owns a 100% interest in six staked properties totalling about 1300 acres in the Rattlesnake Hills area of Wyoming.
+During the year, the Company reduced its holding from ten to six properties, allowing the peripheral state leases to lapse.

 Five of the ERI properties immediately adjoin Evolving Gold Corporation's ("EVG") Rattlesnake Hills property where significant gold mineralization has been discovered at the North Stock Target and Antelope Target.
-ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the EVG property and 500 metres east of EVG's Growler Prospect which has returned grab samples up to 3.1 gpt Au.
-The geologic setting of the Endurance properties and the EVG discovery are similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that include Cripple Creek in Colorado.
-The Cripple Creek district has produced 21 million ounces of gold to date.
+ERI's most prospective properties are located between 1.7 and 4.0 kilometres from the North Stock Target area on the EVG property.
+Endurance's BC property immediately adjoins and is about 500 meters north of EVG's Bald Mountain drill target which has returned chip samples of 7.45 gpt Au, 5.17 gpt Au, and 3.97 gpt Au.
+Endurance's UTN property is less than 1 kilometer east of EVG's Growler Prospect which has returned chip samples up to 3.1 gpt Au (see EVG website).
+The geologic setting of the Endurance properties and the EVG discovery are similar to large scale alkalic intrusive hosted gold deposits within the Rocky Mountain alkalic gold province that includes Cripple Creek in Colorado.
+The Cripple Creek District has produced 21 million ounces of gold to date.